Russia's Coronavirus Cases Rise By 5,966, Bringing Total Close to 75K - The Moscow Times

-Russia confirmed 5,966 new coronavirus infections Saturday, bringing the country’s official number of cases to 74,588.
+Russia confirmed 6,361 new coronavirus infections Sunday, bringing the country’s official number of cases to 80,949 cases.

 The majority of Russia's cases are in Moscow, although Covid-19 patients have been confirmed in every one of Russia's 85 regions and the spread is accelerating outside the capital.
 Since March 30, all of Moscow's 12 million residents have been ordered to stay in their homes with few exceptions.